-Now, I would consider Rudhyar to mean that Pluto is the ultimate seed planet.
-Obviously indicating where the first inklings of growth take place.
+Rudhyar probably means that Pluto is the seed planet.
+Seeds lie in a dormant condition awaiting the right conditions for growth and rule over the complex and deep processes happening underneath.
 They say we sow the seeds of our fate, but that this kind of evolution usually happens in the darkness, underground, and unseen.
 So, it’s the reverse of the solar part of the personality (Sun) which shines full of light, and everything depends on the Sun for life.
 Whereas Pluto is the whole cycle taking us through birth, life and death.
-Seeds lie in a dormant condition awaiting the right conditions for growth and rule over the complex and deep processes happening underneath.

 Pluto is the seed, the Earth is our “soil” and the Sun is the great vivifier, the Source of Life and Light: God-in-the-Highest.
 But to this God-in-the-Highest, that is the Sun, answers the God-in-the-lowest, that is the seed.

 Pluto represents the primordial feminine power, processes which are undertaken in the darkness of the unconscious.
 We are all familiar with the popular metaphor of the dark cocoon; it represents parts of the self that we do not like to see.
 In astrology, Pluto is the catalytic action for growth and development, ruling the transformative or magical processes; it possesses secret interior powers.
-It releases power and takes root in the psyche and anyone attempting growth will receive help from this planet.
-It is the power to push through the hard earth into the sunlight where the soul can blossom.
+It also releases power and takes root in the psyche and anyone attempting growth will often make greater strides when under the influence of this planet.
+This is because Pluto symbolizes the power to push through the hard earth into the sunlight where the soul can blossom.

 Transformationally speaking, Pluto contains all needs for evolutionary development, and this is a process that always seems to be ruminating in the dark.
 Sometimes all we need to know when coping with Pluto, psychologically, is that somebody has come through the darkness of hell and come out the other side.
-Pluto can bring us to our vicarious dark woods and is frequently interpreted as an external violation of the soul, an intrusion of a smoothly flowing life, whether from the acts of others, from the fates, or by our own choices.
+Pluto brings us to our vicarious dark woods and is frequently interpreted as an external violation of the soul, an intrusion of a smoothly flowing life, whether from the acts of others, from the fates, or by our own choices.
 The soul brings us to a difficult place deep underground to enlarge us, to ask more of us than we planned on giving.
-Only by attending to the wounding, and through a spiritual enlargement, we can emerge from the dark wood.
+And it is only by attending to our deepest wounds, and through to a spiritual enlargement, that we can emerge from the dark wood.